mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 characterised by cities built in the two asteroid belts.
-Originally called Gliss Ten (Gliss being the name of the system’s star), Glisten City arose to become the system capital and eventually the administrative centre for the subsector.
+Originally called Gliss Ten (Gliss being the name of the system’s star), Glisten City arose to become the system capital and eventually the administrative center for the subsector.
 There are many large cities throughout the system’s belts.
 Most specialise to at least a certain degree in one aspect of industry or economic endeavor.